LarsLott/LarsLott.github.io/_pages/research.md

 Work in progress
 ------

 *  Pelke, Lars (2023).
-Academic Freedom and the Onset of Autocratization. *Accepted*.
-Democratization.
-*  Pelke, Lars (2023).
 Academic Freedom Growth and Decline Episodes. *Revise and Resubmit*
 *  Pelke, Lars (2023).
 Reanalyzing the Link between Democracy and Economic Development. *Revise and Resubmit*
 *  Pelke, Lars & Croissant, Aurel & Trinn, Christoph (2023).
 Autocratization and Domestic Terrorism. *Under Review*
-*  Pelke, Lars & Janika Spannagel (2022).
-Quality Assessment of the Academic Freedom Index: Strengths, Weaknesses, and How Best to Use It. *Working Paper*
 *  Pelke, Lars & Croissant, Aurel (2023).
 Measuring Autocratization.
 In: Routledge Handbook of Autocratization.
 Routledge. *Draft in progress*
 *  Pelke, Lars (2021).
 How do past repression and indoctrination affect redistributive preferences? *Draft in progress*
 *  Kuehn, David & Pelke, Lars (2020).
 Ethnicity and military behavior in authoritarian regime crises - a pilot study. *Draft in progress*